Linking Souls to Humans: Blockchain Accounts with Credible Anonymity for Web 3.0 Decentralized Identity: Conclusion

 \section{Conclusion}

-This work designs and implements ZKBID, a decentralized Web 3.0 identity scheme on blockchain, using zero-knowledge proof, linkable ring signature and smart contract.
-To solve problems associated with anonymity in the current blockchain account system but still preserve privacy of user’s identity information, ZKBID uses an identity authentication scheme based on zero-knowledge proof and an identity-account mapping scheme using linkable ring signature.
-The identity authentication of ZKBID uses face recognition technology to ensure the uniqueness and validity of the authenticated identities.
-To prevent the leakage of user identity information in ZKBID, a zero-knowledge proof algorithm enables users to generate the proof for their authenticated identities without revealing their facial information.
-The identity-account mapping of ZKBID maps the authenticated identities to blockchain accounts in a one-to-one manner and obfuscates the mappings using linkable ring signature to further protect user identity privacy.
-The linkable ring signature can also ensure the uniqueness of the mapping.
-We implemented a ZKBID prototype scheme and built a blockchain test network consisting of 6 nodes on Alibaba Cloud to test its functions and performance.
-We also compared ZKBID with other existing blockchain identity schemes to show the unique advantages of our ZKBID scheme.
+This work introduces zkBID, a decentralized Web 3.0 identity solution on the blockchain that leverages zero-knowledge proofs, linkable ring signatures, and smart contracts.
+By addressing anonymity challenges in current blockchain account systems while safeguarding user identity privacy, zkBID employs an identity verification framework based on zero-knowledge proofs and a mapping system using linkable ring signatures.
+Identity verification in zkBID utilizes the recent personhood credentials to ensure the legitimacy and uniqueness of the registered identities.
+Through a zero-knowledge proof algorithm, users can generate proof for their identities from personhood credentials securely.
+The one-to-one mapping of verified identities to blockchain accounts in zkBID is protected by linkable ring signatures, enhancing user privacy.
+These signatures also ensure the uniqueness of the mappings.
+We developed a zkBID prototype and tested it on a 6-node blockchain network on Alibaba Cloud, demonstrating its functionality and performance.
+Comparative analysis with existing blockchain based identity solutions highlights the distinct advantages of zkBID \cite{kalbantner2024zkp}.